Debug production failures locally, even when you can’t reproduce them.

 How much overhead does it add?

-Measured latency overhead is under ~2% on Django/Flask workloads.
+Measured latency overhead is ~1% or less on typical Django/Flask workloads.
+Benchmarks are available here.

 How does Retrace handle sensitive data?